 However, you can use fewer plugins that serve specific purposes in scaling your website, ensuring that they are light-weighted so that they don’t slow down your site.

 People find your website through different sources.
 And while you may not necessarily control how much traffic your site receives in a day, it’s important to maintain a well-distributed traffic flow for your website.

-Remember that your optimization strategies will increase traffic to your website, and therefore, scaling will ensure that your website can accommodate high traffic all the time, especially during seasonal holidays when people shop more.
+Remember that your optimization strategies will increase traffic to your website.
+Therefore, scaling will ensure that your website can always accommodate high traffic, especially during seasonal holidays when people shop more.

 How to Scale Your WooCommerce Website

 Now that you know what it means to scale your WooCommerce website, it’s time to look at practical things to scale your online store and maximize revenue while minimizing the pitfalls.
 With the scalability and flexibility that comes with WooCommerce, it’s possible to have a highly-optimized online store and boost your sales.